pnnl/tesp/doc/Installing_Building_TESP.rst

     ~/grid/tesp/examples$

 The first command is essential after starting a terminal session prior to running anything in TESP for the first time.
-After running the first line above, the prompt now shows the prefix `(TESP)` being used for the variable environment.
+After running the first line above, the prompt now shows the prefix "(GRID)" being used for the variable environment.
 If you don't run the first line, simulations will generally fail for lack of being able to find their dependencies.
-If things aren't working, double-check to make sure your commandline shows the prefix `(TESP)`.
+If things aren't working, double-check to make sure your commandline shows the prefix "(GRID)".

-The forth command, 'deactivate', returns the environment path to the state it was before the the first command started and remove the `(TESP)` prefix from the prompt.
+The forth command, 'deactivate', returns the environment path to the state it was before the the first command started and remove the "(GRID)" prefix from the prompt.
 All other environment variables are present but the TESP python requirements may/may not be present, depending on your configuration.

 The commandline that ran this autotest was executed in the background, so that can close the terminal, but don't close the VM.
 You can open terminal later and check progress by viewing the short.log.
 Even this subset of examples can take several hours to run (roughly 4.9 hours in the results shown below) and at the end, prints a final results table showing the runtime in seconds for each test: